| |

 mini star garland

-I made my garland in two different sizes, and used it in several places.
+We made my garland in two different sizes, and used it in several different places.
+I kept the two sizes of stars as separate garlands, but you could mix them if you prefer.
 It looks beautiful on a small tree in my kitchen.
 I’m even adding it to my star garland and mantel too.
-It would even look great layered with ribbon and used on a present.
+It would even look great layered with ribbon and used on a present, or attached to your own gift tags.

 More Inspiration